 One Simple Step

 After hours of custom craftwork in the lab, you’ll return for a second appointment.
-Dr. Reese will try-in and evaluate the appearance and fit of the crown, before bonding it strongly into place.
+Dr. Reese and Dr. Harvey will try-in and evaluate the appearance and fit of the crown, before bonding it strongly into place.
 Minor adjustments to your bite and a final polish leave you with one of the finest restorations in dentistry.